stackhpc/ansible-role-cluster-nfs/README.md

 `nfs_export_subnet` is the host or network to which the export is shared.
 Optional, "*".

 `nfs_export_options` are the options to apply to the export.
 Optional, default "rw,insecure,no_root_squash".
+Consider adding "async" to this is if enabling `nfs_rdma`.

 `nfs_client_mnt_point` is the path to the mountpoint on the NFS clients.
 Optional, default "/mnt".

 `nfs_client_mnt_options` allows passing mount options to the NFS client.
-Optional, default omits this.
+Optional, default is either no options "rdma,port=20049" if `nfs_rdma` is true.

 `nfs_client_mnt_state` desired state for the mount.
 As passed to the ansible `mount` builtin module.
 Can be one of "absent", "mounted", "present", "unmounted" or